Henry M. Fulcher

 WFLO-FM and WFLO-AM engaged in the following outreach activities during this period:

-ACTIVITY#2-WFLO ORGANIZED AND HELD THE FOURTH ANNUAL WFLO IN HOUSE JOB FAIR
+ACTIVITY#2-WFLO ORGANIZED AND HELD THE SIXTH ANNUAL WFLO IN HOUSE JOB FAIR

-ON NOVEMBER 15TH, 2012, WFLO EMPLOYEES FRANCIS WOOD, CHRISTOPHER BROCHON, CHRISTINE WOOD, POLLY DAVIS, AND JORDAN MILES WERE INVOLVED IN THE FOURTH ANNUAL WFLO IN HOUSE JOB FAIR TO PROMOTE JOBS AND CAREERS IN RADIO BROADCASTING.
+ON APRIL 10TH 2014, WFLO EMPLOYEES FRANCIS WOOD, CHRISTOPHER BROCHON, AND CHRISTINE WOOD WERE INVOLVED IN THE SIXTH ANNUAL WFLO IN HOUSE JOB FAIR TO PROMOTE JOBS AND CAREERS IN RADIO BROADCASTING.
 MEMBERS OF THE PUBLIC WERE INVITED TO THE STATION TO SPEAK WITH EMPLOYEES ABOUT RADIO CAREERS, TOUR THE STATION, AND PRESENT THEIR RESUMES AND FILL OUT APPLICATIONS.

-THIS WAS ADVERTISED ON WFLO-FM AND WFLO-AM, AS WELL AS IN THE LOCAL PAPERS, THE FARMVILLE HERALD, THE CREWE-BURKEVILLE JOURNAL, AND THE SOUTHSIDE MESSENGER.
-NOTIFICATION LETTERS WERE SENT TO HAMPDEN-SYDNEY COLLEGE, LONGWOOD UNIVERSITY, SVCC, AND ALL THE SURROUNDING COUNTY HIGH SCHOOLS.
+THIS WAS ADVERTISED ON WFLO-FM AND WFLO-AM, AS WELL AS IN THE LOCAL PAPERS, THE FARMVILLE HERALD, AND THE SOUTHSIDE MESSENGER.
+LETTERS WERE ALSO SENT TO HAMPDEN-SYDNEY COLLEGE, LONGWOOD UNIVERSITY, SOUTHSIDE VIRGINIA COMMUNITY COLLEGE, FUQUA SCHOOL, AND THE HIGH SCHOOLS OF PRINCE EDWARD, BUCKINGHAM, CUMBERLAND, AND CHARLOTTE COUNTIES.

 |Last Updated ( Saturday, 23 July 2011 )|